WDZ: WDZ

 During this time, WDZ aired remote broadcasts that were unique for a rural station.
 The station started the use of remote broadcasting equipment which included a truck called the "WDZ White Relay Truck", equipped with a 100-watt transmitter to relay broadcasts from area locations, and some two-watt, battery operated transmitters that could be worn on the backs of assistants when a program originated from remote sites.

 The Federal Communications Commission took over regulation of U.S. radio stations in 1934.
 In 1941 the North American Regional Broadcasting Agreement (NARBA) resulted in another major reallocation of transmitting frequencies, and WDZ was moved to 1050 kHz, where it has remained ever since.
 In 1949, WDZ moved from Tuscola to Decatur, although a remote studio was maintained in Tuscola until 1958.
 This relocation allowed for the eventual allocation of a station on 1080 kHz, WNWI in Oak Lawn, Illinois, a suburb of Chicago.

 Under the 1941 NARBA agreement, 1050 kHz was designated a Mexican clear channel frequency, assigned to XEG in Monterrey.
 American stations operating on Mexican clear channel frequencies were restricted to 1,000 watts, daytime-only, until the "Rio" treaty took effect in the late 1980s.
 Afterward, it was a simple matter for WDZ to add night operations with the maximum power permitted, 250 watts.
 Anything more than 1,000 watts days and 250 watts nights very likely would require installation of an expensive directional antenna system.

 On March 31, 2008, the station switched from an Urban Adult Contemporary music format branded as "Magic 1050" to an all-sports format as part of the Fox Sports Radio network.
 Within a year the station switched programming from Fox to ESPN Radio.

 On January 4, 2021, WDZ changed affiliations back to Fox Sports Radio as Fox Sports 1050 AM Decatur.

 WDZ and its sister stations 105.5 WCZQ in Monticello and 95.1 WDZQ, 1340 WSOY, and 102.9 WSOY-FM in Decatur, were sold to Neuhoff Media in February 2009.

+On February 1, 2024, Neuhoff Media sold radio stations in Danville and Decatur IL to Champaign Multimedia Group for $2 million and has since closed in May 2024.